igvteam/igv/test/data/goby/README.txt

 Finally, since the iterator we are testing requires a SORTED alignment run

    java -jar goby.jar -m sort -d -o sorted-seq-var-reads-gsnap seq-var-reads-gsnap.entries

+The files named *-hybrid have been compressed with the Hybrid-1 codec of Goby 2.0